-NOAA issued final regulations for the designation of the Lake Ontario National Marine Sanctuary in eastern Lake Ontario to recognize the national significance of the area's historical, archaeological, and cultural resources and to manage this area as part of the National Marine Sanctuary System.
-89 FR 48272 (6/6/24).
+NOAA issued final regulations for the designation of the Lake Ontario National Marine Sanctuary in eastern Lake Ontario to recognize the national significance of the area's historical, archaeological, and cultural resources and to man-

-FWS determined threatened species status under the ESA for the Suwannee alligator snapping turtle, and finalized a rule issued under 4(d) of the Act that provides for the conservation of the species.
+FWS determined threatened species status under the ESA for the Suwannee alligator snapping turtle, and finalized a rule issued under \$4(d) of the Act that provides for the conservation of the species.
 89 FR 53507 (6/27/24).